 First of all, we need to design what the policies, procedures, roles, and responsibilities will be in our data strategy, and what are the technologies that we will use to that end.
 We need to define the framework that will rule our data strategy: who and how will be the guardian of our data and will be the "the chosen one" or ones for that purpose.
 Among the different things that we will need to define at this stage, it's included the detailed roadmap on how we are going to make sure that our data strategy accomplishes with all our regulations in terms of privacy, for example.

 Another important thing that we will decide in our data strategy is our Data Architecture.
-We need to design a Data Architecture following the overall strategy and adapted to the final use that we want to do with our data.
+We need to design a Data Architecture following the overall strategy and adapt it to the final use that we want to do with our data.
 Our corporate Data Architecture needs to match the data model that we need for our business, so we need to define the configuration of our database or databases, how we are going to store data, the architecture of our metadata, the data model, the data integration, etc. This architecture needs to match with our current business needs but be flexible enough to adapt to future needs.

 Every company has data privacy and data security needs.
 So we should have it in mind when designing our data strategy.
 Incorporating best practices for data security from the very beginning, from design, might help us to prevent security gaps and leaks.
 Data protection needs to define the accesses, roles, and permissions over data and databases, so we can avoid access by unauthorized users and prevent the inappropriate use of our corporate data.